 - Create Zones: Maintain defensible space zones between structures and natural growth that is free of brush, trees and grasses to help keep a wildfire away from your property.
 Move wood piles away from the home.
 If you live on a hill, extend the zone on the downhill side, since fire can race uphill quickly.

 - Be Prepared: Prepare a survival kit, map out an evacuation plan and create a home inventory of all your belongings.
 Visit our preparedness timeline to learn more about disaster planning.

 - Fire-Resistant Materials: If you are remodeling your home, think about including fire-resistant materials such as non-combustible roofing, soffits, decking and siding and fire-rated glass or fire shutters for windows.
-Consider evaluating the design of your roof to see which factors may make your home more susceptible to a wildfire.
+Consider evaluating the design and materials used for your home and landscape to see which factors may make your home more susceptible to a wildfire.

 As a Wildfire Approaches

 - Monitor Conditions: Stay tuned to local news about wildfires in the area, and follow evacuation instructions given by local officials.
 The U.S. Department of Agriculture Forest Service also publishes large incident maps of fires.